it2901/Skrp/client/README.md

 # Connecting to OKSE

-Start okse with the start script (not) provided.
-Script is supposed to do `java -jar -Xms256m -Xmx512m okse.jar`.
+Start okse with `java -jar -Xms256m -Xmx512m okse.jar`.
 This is currently run on the VM as `okse.service`.

 Log in to OKSE with user, pass = admin, password.